-“Criminality,” if Punished May Serve the Submissive.
+“Criminality,” if Punished, May Serve Some of the Submissive.
 The submitters who benefit substantially from the “protection” offered by pledgees welcome, if only secretly, the punishment of criminals and resisters “properly” caught.
 The servants of autocrats fear, often as much as their masters do, the revolt of the masses.

 The existence of revolt warns the pledgees that their promises, minimal though they be, ought be fulfilled if only to forestall more widespread resistance.
 Thus, oaths and promises, unless under extreme conditions, e.g. martial law, though they offer the semblance of shared faith, in fact rest on the tension of mutual mistrust.

 The Issue of Choice.
 Morally considered, oath-taking, if not done under compulsion, is a choice, which incurs responsibility.
 But it may also be a habit inculcated more or less subtly with social pressure.
 I remember being coerced, as an eight-year-old, during church services into taking an oath to not ever go see the film, “The Moon is Blue.”
 I didn’t even understand what that was about.
 But I did what I was told.
 (As the twig is bent, so grows the tree -- supposedly.)

 Overt coercion is often, in our society, recognized as invalidating the oath or the contract.
 (Except, it appears, if those compelled to pronounce pledges are public school pupils, or military draftees.)
 But it is confusing to many that the oath-taker may not be not relieved of responsibility of crimes he commits in following orders obeyed consequent to the oath.
 Winners in battle define the atrocities of losers as “crimes.”
 Their own misadventures are described, at worst, as “collateral damage.”

 The key consideration for the conduct of interpersonal affairs is that the activities of people can harmonize without their ideas about ends and means being in agreement – Nicholas Rescher Pluralism (1995) Oxford. p.180